 When it comes to your HMO investment, there are a number of factors that could lead you to sink or swim during the initial planning permission stages.
-That’s why it’s a good idea to consider all the possible reasons your property proposal might be refused by the Local Planning Authority (LPA) – the entity in charge of processing your application.
+HMO refusal can be costly and inconvenient, so that’s why it’s a good idea to consider all the possible reasons your property proposal might be refused by the Local Planning Authority (LPA) – the entity in charge of processing your application.

-In what follows, we’ll discuss 5 common reasons for refusing HMO planning permission applications.
-Then, we’ll go over the role of an architect and how they can help you avoid an unnecessary refusal.
+In what follows, we’ll discuss 5 common reasons for HMO refusal in planning permission applications.
+Then, we’ll go over the role of an architect and how they can help you avoid an unnecessary rejection.

 This is the most common refusal reason when it comes to planning applications for a change of use from a single dwelling house (C3 Class of Use) to a small HMO (C4 Class of Use), which falls under permitted development rights.
 In order to avoid this issue, you must strictly adhere to the definition of the C4-classed HMO.
 According to this definition, they are ‘shared houses occupied by between three and six unrelated individuals, as their only or main residence, who share basic amenities such as a kitchen or bathroom.’
 For this, you will also need to comply with the size standard conditions.